Key takeaways:

 Identify growth opportunities with AI-powered strategy

-AI is a productivity booster but it’s also a strategic tool that can uncover insights and competitive advantages.
+AI is not only a productivity booster but also a strategic tool that can uncover insights and competitive advantages.

 Here’s how: